tarunsachdeva/blog/_posts/2018-12-26-recent-market-moves.markdown

 It helps to have the insight of those that can see the forest from the trees, and I consider Ray Dalio one of those people.

 He wrote [an excellent article](https://www.linkedin.com/pulse/help-put-recent-economic-market-moves-perspective-ray-dalio/?published=t) recently that helps to make sense of what is happening.
-He manages to explain complex systems like the global economy into a simple format, and it's worth the read.
+He explains complex systems like the global economy in a simple format, and it's worth the read.